-If you call Tigard home, Boy Scout Troop 419 is there for you with five days of curbside pickup service.
+If you call the Tigard area home, Boy Scout Troop 419 is there for you with five days of curbside pickup service.
 First, ensure you’re within their coverage zone on this map.
-Then simply print out the required flyer, place it in a Ziploc bag with a suggested donation of $12 (make checks out to Troop 419), attach it to your tree and leave everything at the end of your driveway by the designated time on the day of pick-up.
+Then simply print out the required flyer, place it in a Ziploc bag with the suggested donation (make checks out to Troop 419), attach it to your tree and leave everything at the end of your driveway by the 9 a.m. on the day of pick-up.

 Beaverton Boy Scout Troop 618

 For drop off, just bring your tree and wreaths (as well as the suggested donation) to St. Andrew Lutheran Church the last weekend of December or the first weekend of January.
 Curbside pickup is available those days as well, see the website for instructions.

 Hours: Dec.
 29, 9 a.m.-3:30 p.m.; Dec.
 30, 12:30 p.m.-3:30 p.m.; Jan.
 5, 9 a.m.-3:30 p.m.; Jan 6, 12:30 p.m.-3:30 p.m.

 St. Andrew Lutheran Church